bloodmc/GriefDefenderDoc/docs/guide/basic/claim-management.md

 icon: operate
 ---

 GriefDefender is a plugin that provides self-service region protection functionality, giving you additional options to fine tune aspects such as door, chest, and build permissions for users or groups of users!
-Below some basic instructions for claim management for more fine tuned control over your claims check out the [Flags page](https://github.com/bloodmc/GriefDefender/wiki/Flags).
+Below some basic instructions for claim management for more fine tuned control over your claims check out the [Flag Definition page](https://github.com/bloodmc/GriefDefender/wiki/Flag-Definitions-GUI).

 All the examples are with the defaults at the time of writing this in mind.

+For detailed examples of how to manage certain aspects of your claim(s) see the **Claim Management** section on the [FAQ Page](https://github.com/bloodmc/GriefDefender/wiki/FAQ)

 ## Claim Creation